Off Key (2001 film): Characters

 The stars of the movie verified that Off Key was not intended as an accurate biographical portrayal and expanded on their fictional characters to the press.
 Like the director Gómez Pereira, Danny Aiello (Bernini in the film) insisted: "The parallelisms with the Three Tenors are inevitable, but our intention is not to interpret Pavarotti, Carreras, or Domingo...Any resemblance to reality is pure coincidence."
 Aiello also joked to the press that he did not have time to eat enough pasta to be as big as the real Pavarotti.
 About Bernini he explained: "It's a crazy character, which gives me liberty to do many crazy things.
 He's unpredictable, Neapolitan, jealous, sophisticated."
 Aiello added, "This is a film that speaks of love, hate, jealousies, friendship".
 He claimed that script was one of the funniest things he had read in fifteen years.

 George Hamilton, who played Dupres, noted: "It's a film about egos, styles, and eccentricities of three great singers, but we do not want to imitate anyone."
-He also suggested that these sort of jealousies were common among actors too.
+He also suggested that these sorts of jealousies were common among actors too.
 According to Hamilton, Dupres is impeccable almost to the point of being kitsch and is always pursuing youth.
 He expressed pride in working with his real son, Ashley Hamilton, who played his son in the movie.
 He also explained that a special chemistry existed between Aiello, Mantegna, and himself and expressed the hope that the movie would help him to be better known in Europe.

 In a scene apparently later excised Joe Mantegna sang as Palacios in the movie.
 He explained to the press that his singing was, however, "more in the style of Dean Martin than Plácido Domingo".
 About the movie he added: "I think that the real divos and their fans are going to like it, once they understand that it is not a documentary.
 They will be the ones who understand it best."
 The actor also praised the film for making him laugh.
 One of the movie's screenwriters explained that he viewed the character of Palacios as someone who is extroverted and commercial-minded, while Dupres is more interior oriented and Bernini is quirky and superstitious.